 - The cheapest defensible route is free official study plus one role-aligned credential only when it closes a real proof gap.

-- Captured exam-fee examples range from $99-$100 for Azure Fundamentals and AWS Cloud Practitioner to $548 for CompTIA A+ because A+ has two captured exam rows.
+- Exam-fee examples range from $99-$100 for Azure Fundamentals and AWS Cloud Practitioner to $548 for CompTIA A+ because A+ has two exam rows.

 - Optional training can cost far more than the exam, so self-study and official free resources materially change out-of-pocket risk.